Click on the images help you identify a quaking aspen.

 Form

-Trees may reach height of 65 feet with a trunk diameter of 12 to 20 inches but are usually somewhat smaller.
-Crown is open and rounded crown.
-Young branchlets are reddish brown and shiny, becoming gray and roughened after first year.
+Trees may reach a height of 65 feet with a trunk diameter of 12 to 20 inches, though they are usually somewhat smaller.
+Crown is open and rounded.
+Young branchlets are reddish brown and shiny, becoming gray and roughened after the first year.

 Bark

-Thin, white to gray green, almost smooth with black areas around base of limbs.
-Older bark becomes grayish and warty or deeply furrowed.
+Thin, white to gray-green, almost smooth with black areas around the base of limbs; older bark becomes grayish and warty or deeply furrowed.

 Leaf

-Simple, alternate on stem.
-Small, broadly oval, short pointed at end and finely toothed along margin.
-Color is green and shiny above and dull green below.
-Leaves usually ranges in size from 1 to 2 inches but often reach 4 inches or more in length and width on vigorous young shoots.
-Leafstalks are flattened at right angles to leaves, causing leaves to quake or tremble in a very slight breeze.
+Simple, alternate on stem; small, broadly oval, short-pointed at the end, finely toothed along the margin; green and shiny above, dull green below.
+Leaves usually range from 1 to 2 inches but can reach 4 inches or more on vigorous young shoots.
+Leafstalks are flattened at right angles to the leaves, causing them to quake or tremble in a slight breeze.

 Fruit (seed)

-Ripens in late spring (May or June) before full expansion of leaves.
-Consists of cottony mass (catkin) containing tiny round light brown seeds that usually germinate in a few hours after they release from the tree.
+Ripens in late spring (May or June) before full leaf expansion; consists of cottony masses (catkins) containing tiny, round, light brown seeds that usually germinate within hours after release.

 Range

-Quaking aspen is found in nearly all parts of Minnesota, often growing in large clones that sprout dozens or hundreds of trees through sprouting underground stems.
-It is one of the first species to appear after harvest or fire.
-Found commonly on cutover land.
-Grows well on sandy, gravelly soils but thrives better on good soil.
+Found throughout nearly all parts of Minnesota, often in large clones sprouting dozens or hundreds of trees via underground stems.
+One of the first species to appear after harvest or fire.
+Common on cutover land; grows well on sandy, gravelly soils but thrives better on fertile soil.
 Shade intolerant, fast growing, short-lived.

 Wood uses

-The wood is light brown, surrounded by heavy, nearly white sapwood.
-It is light, soft, not strong, and used extensively in the production of pulpwood for book and magazine papers and for low-grade lumber.
+Light brown, surrounded by heavy, nearly white sapwood; light, soft, and not strong.
+Used extensively for pulpwood in book and magazine papers and for low-grade lumber.